sahellebusch/assemble-audit/ARCHITECTURE.md

 - **Execution Limits**: Constrained by Lambda’s runtime and memory limits.
 - **Vendor Lock-in**: Dependent on the serverless platform’s ecosystem.

-#### Best For:

-Startups looking for a cost-efficient, scalable solution without the complexity of full microservices.

----

 ## Decision

 Based on the outlined criteria and trade-offs, the **Lambda Monolith** architecture is the most suitable choice for the current needs of the startup.
 It balances the following: